 - Using the insights you've gained about what customers value from your customer discovery, and the thesis you've come up with about where the market is heading, create 2-3 variables that differentiate the existing brands in your industry.
 As an example, Amino Mantra, a company that produces purely plant-based patties, these two variables were ingredients (soy-based, GMO, additives etc) and whether they were trying to look, feel and taste like meat, or not.
 Include these 'variables' as columns in your spreadsheet.

 - Research all of the existing bands that could be alternatives to your product and update the spreadsheet with the details of each.
 By going through this process you'll get a clearer picture of what your industry 'mini-verse' looks like, where you fit and how to position your brand so this is clear to your target market.

 - I like to turn this information into a diagram, that can be used as competitor analysis.
-The best way to do this depends on how your industry can be mapped out, which is an article for another day.
+The best way to do this depends on how your industry can be mapped out.
+You can find some examples in our blog on Competitor Analysis.